HPC - Arnold’s cat map

 Raspberry Pi 4 4 1.5 8.3.0 27.10 27.24

-On some platforms (Intel i5, i7 and Raspberry Pi 4) there is essentially no difference between the two versions.
-Loop interchange provides a significant performance boost on the very old Atom N570.
-On the other hand, loop interchange provides worse performance on the Xeon processors.
+On some platforms (Intel i5, i7 and Raspberry Pi 4) there is little or no difference between the two versions.
+Loop interchange provides a significant performance boost on the very old Intel Atom N570 processor, but provides worse performance on the Xeon processors.

 To probe further